-- You have participated in another research study involving vaccines, medications or frequent blood samples or received any vaccines in the last 30 days.
-The exception to this is the seasonal influenza vaccine.
-If you are offered this by your GP or your place of work, we ask that you have this at least 7 days before or after you receive the study vaccine. - You are planning to participate in another study at the same time as this study. - You have previously received an investigational vaccine likely to impact on interpretation of the trial data (e.g. Adenovirus vectored vaccine, any other Coronavirus vaccines) - You have had antibody infusions and/or any blood products (such as a blood transfusion) in the 3 months preceding your involvement in this trial. - You have any bleeding disorders - You have problems with your immune system. - You are pregnant, breast feeding or intend to become pregnant during the study. - You have a history of a severe allergic reaction. - You have a history of cancer. - You have a history of a serious psychiatric condition that may affect participation in the study. - You have any other serious long-term illnesses requiring hospital follow-up. - You have a chronic respiratory condition, including asthma - You have any of high blood pressure, diabetes, chronic kidney, liver, heart or neurological disease - You are seriously overweight (BMI ≥40 Kg/m) or underweight (BMI ≤18 Kg/m) - You drink on average more than 42 units of alcohol a week (a pint of beer is 2 3 units, a small glass of wine (125mL) one unit and a shot of spirits (25mL) one unit). - You have injected recreational drugs at any time in the last 5 years - You have hepatitis B, hepatitis C or HIV infection. - You were diagnosed with confirmed COVID-19 at any point
+- You have participated in another research study involving vaccines, medications or frequent blood samples or received any vaccines in the last 30 days. - You are planning to participate in another study at the same time as this study. - You have previously received an investigational vaccine likely to impact on interpretation of the trial data (e.g. Adenovirus vectored vaccine, any other Coronavirus vaccines) - You have had antibody infusions and/or any blood products (such as a blood transfusion) in the 3 months preceding your involvement in this trial. - You have any bleeding disorders - You have problems with your immune system. - You are pregnant, breast feeding or intend to become pregnant during the study. - You have a history of a severe allergic reaction . - You have a history of cancer. - You have a history of a serious psychiatric condition that may affect participation in the study. - You have any other serious long-term illnesses requiring hospital follow-up. - You have a chronic respiratory condition, including asthma - You have any of high blood pressure, diabetes, chronic kidney, liver, heart or neurological disease - You are seriously overweight (BMI ≥40 Kg/m2) or underweight (BMI ≤18 Kg/m2) - You drink on average more than 42 units of alcohol a week (a pint of beer is 2 3 units, a small glass of wine (125mL) one unit and a shot of spirits (25mL) one unit). - You have injected recreational drugs at any time in the last 5 years - You have hepatitis B, hepatitis C or HIV infection. - You were diagnosed with confirmed COVID-19 at any point - You have a new onset of a fever and a cough or shortness of breath or new onset of loss of sense of smell or taste since February 2020 - You live in the same household as any vulnerable groups at risk of severe COVID-19 disease - You are likely to have been previously exposed to COVID-19 (e.g. frontline healthcare worker seeing COVID-19 patients, had to self-isolate for any reason, had contact with a confirmed COVID-19 case)